BayLab/MarineGenomics2022/docs/04-Marine_genomics_week4.md

 ```
 ## [1] 38
 ```
-The number in the brackets in the line the number.
+The number in the brackets in the line the numberץ

 It can also store values in objects.
 There are five different types of objects in R: vector, list, matrix, data frame and array. (image taken from [this](https://rstudio-education.github.io/hopr/r-objects.html#summary-2) website)
 &nbsp;